ThingLabsIo/ThingLabsIo.github.io/pages/workshop/windows-thingy/01-hello-windows-iot.md

 2. Using _BackgroundTaskDeferral_ to enable an application to run even after the ```Run()``` method completes.
 3. Controlling the state of a device.

-In the [next lab][nextlab] you will build a more complicated _Thing_ that uses both input sensors and output devices.
+In the [next lab][nextlab], you will build a more complicated _Thing_ that uses both input sensors and output devices.

 <a class="radius button small" href="{{ site.url }}/workshop/windows-thingy/nightlight/">Go to 'Nightlight' ›</a>